kamilazdybal/kamilazdybal.github.io/_posts/2025-08-07-variational-ML.md

 Working with probabilities or PDFs can be tricky to ML algorithms, because those can get arbitrarily close to zero.
 Take a look at the Gaussian PDFs from the figure before, for the most part (stretching to plus/minus infinity) the Gaussian PDF is very near zero.
+How near?
+Well, the endpoints of the red curve correspond to the density being <span class="math display">$$\mathcal{O}(10^{-23}) $$</span>.
+We may easily break numerical stability of a computational algorithm if we have to run operations (such as addition or subtraction) on such small numbers.
-ML approaches may not work that well when they have to discern between
+In addition, predictive ML approaches may not work that well when they have to discern between
 <span class="math display">$$10^{-6}$$</span> and <span class="math display">$$10^{-7}$$</span>
 and, at the same time, also work well in the regime between
 <span class="math display">$$10^{0}$$</span> and <span class="math display">$$10^{-1}$$</span>.
-This is why you will often encounter log-transformations of probabilities, or of PDFs, in ML.
+This is why you will often encounter logarithmic transformations of probabilities, or of PDFs, in ML.
 In the figure below, I've transformed the earlier Gaussian PDFs with a natural logarithm.
-There is now much more variability in values that we would have previously deemed as essentially zero.
+There is now much more variability in values that we would have previously considered as essentially zero.

 <p align="center">
   <img src="https://github.com/kamilazdybal/kamilazdybal.github.io/raw/main/_posts/variational-log-gaussian-PDFs.png" width="800">